Agentic CMS in 2026: Which Platform Is Actually AI-Ready?

 Structured content models come first.

 AI agents are only as good as the data they work with.
-A flat "body" field with embedded HTML gives an agent nothing.
+A flat “body” field with embedded HTML gives an agent nothing.
+Getting the structure right sometimes means migrating first.
 A structured model with discrete fields for headline, summary, key points, related products, and target audience gives it everything.

 MCP is becoming the standard integration layer.